jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/applications.rst

 * **Training Inputs**

   * :guilabel:`Raster`: Specify input raster based on which samples will be drawn for training a regressor.
-  * :guilabel:`Reference`: Specify vector dataset with reference information.
-Has to have a numeric column in the attribute table with a target variable of interest.
+  * :guilabel:`Reference`: Specify vector or raster dataset with reference information (regression target).
+In case of vector input, dataset has to have a numeric column in the attribute table with a target variable of interest.
 This vector dataset is rasterized/burned on-the-fly onto the grid of the input raster in order to extract the sample.
 If the vector source is a polygon dataset, all pixels will be drawn which intersect the polygon.